Code-Institute-Submissions/TheVeganHelpdesk/TESTING.md

  - Showed up in the head section, http-equiv had ie-edge instead of ie=edge for the content.

- - The form from Bootstrap had legend as the direct child of a div instead of fieldset.
+ - The form from Bootstrap had legend as the direct child of a div instead of a fieldset.
 While it was working for me, the validator did not pass this.
 Legend was changed to 'label' (line 153 in gettingstarted.html, line 149 in localhero.html and line 55 in signup.html)

 Declared valid using [Validator.nu](https://html5.validator.nu/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 ### First Draft

- - The earlier wireframe was supposed to be the layout for the project.
+ - The earlier wireframe ([desktop](https://github.com/Shinners888/TheVeganHelpdesk/blob/master/assets/wireframes/vhdesktopfirstdraft.pdf) and [mobile](https://github.com/Shinners888/TheVeganHelpdesk/blob/master/assets/wireframes/vhmobilefirstdraft.pdf)) was supposed to be the layout for the project.
 The 'about' sections were being implemented using bootstrap accordion.
 In practise, while fun, this approach looked cluttered and childish and added nothing of substance to the project.
 The hero section of the initial wireframe was also too busy, and the Logo was removed.
 This allowed for a total reimagining of the project and the final product is cleaner and clearer.

 ### Page Layout/Footer.